GunnarHolwerda/CommandBot/README.md

 `$ pip3 install /path/to/requirements.txt`

-#### Edit user.py

-Edit `user.py` to include your username and password for your Discord Account.
-Feel free to create a new account and put their credentials in the file, just make sure they have accepted an invite to your server.

 #### Run the client
 To run the client:
-`$ python3 custom_discord.py`
+`$ python3 discord_bot.py`

-Or you can make custom_discord.py executable and run it that way too.
+Or you can make discord_bot.py executable and run it that way too.

 If you want the command to run in the background and be able to close the terminal window you run it in:

-`$ chmod +x /path/to/custom_discord.py`
+`$ chmod +x /path/to/discord_bot.py`

-`$ nohup ./custom_discord.py &`

-In order to kill the command after running it with nohup, use `$ ps -ef | grep python3` to find the process id of the program and then kill it using `kill -9 <pid>`.
+`$ ./discord_bot.py -t <your_bot_token>`

+You will need to create a bot token if you are going to run this bot on your own.
+They can be created through Discord's Official API page

-NOTE: All commands here are given to be run on a linux system.
+NOTE: All commands here are given to be run on a Linux system.

 # Notes
 I work on this in my free time and would love to hear suggestions you have for other commands you would like.

-## My short list of things todo include:
-*   Create NCAACommand to have a NCAAMCommand extend from so that I can include the conference information in other college athletic commands that I may add
-*   Delete the command message that has been sent

 # Development
 If you would like to help develop for this project feel free!